kegg/docs/writings/story/chapter01.md

 there that actually made sense today.
 But nothing make sense.
 Here we are sitting and waiting for something to actually come along and have some kind of condition to make sense.
 Here we are and it just doesn't jive.

+There I sat, at the edge of the tub.
+Thinking about how life had turned upside down in an instant.
+Could I have prevented any of it?
+I'm not sure.
+I simply don't know if I could have prevented it at all.
+I just know what life is for me at this present moment in time.

+The tub jets seemed to quiet my mind a bit.
+That was helpful.